koenrane/KR-new-site/content/import/residual-stream-norms-grow-exponentially-over-the-forward.md

 > Alex (`TurnTrout`) wrote some of the post and edited it, noticed the phenomenon in GPT-2-XL, made about half of the assets and some of the hooking code for computing residual stream norms.
 He also wrote the first appendix.

-# Appendix 1: Attention+MLP contribution norms must exceed block-over-block norm growth rate
+# Appendix 1: Attention + MLP contribution norms must exceed block-over-block norm growth rate

 > [!math] Proposition: Attention + MLP norm contributions must exceed the growth rate
 >